wonglkd/Baleen-FAST24/README.md

 624 machine-days were used for the final runs to generate the results used in the paper.
 Each simulation of a ML policy takes at least 30 minutes, multiplied by 7 traces and 10 samples each.

+## Future research

+notebooks/reproduce/exps-cluster-sample.ipynb will be useful to allow you to run experiments efficiently, but with more dependencies required (brooce, redis).

 ## Troubleshooting